stephanmotha/voiceRecognitionBot/README.md

 # voiceRecognitionBot
-Using JavaScript I was able to create a web app that                             responds to users prompts and questions.
+Using JavaScript this web app responds to users prompts and questions.